TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/FileModule/Index.rst

 *  Texts to be displayed to all users in some contexts (:guilabel:`Title`, :guilabel:`Description`)
 *  Text for :ref:`accessibility` such as the :guilabel:`alternative text`
-   for an image or a :guilabel:`download name`.
+   for an image or a :guilabel:`download name`
 *  Data required due to copyright issues
-*  Metadata attached to the uploaded file such as information about the camera used or the location.
+*  Metadata attached to the uploaded file such as information about the camera used or the location

 .. index:: pair: Files; Clipboard